Katpol: Creation

-The Katpol's role in the Communist takeover of Hungary
+Role in the Communist takeover of Hungary

 The Military Political Department used illegal practices in its work from the beginnings.
 For example they undertook an unlawful surveillance of Béla Zsedényi, the Speaker of the Interim National Assembly without a warrant and they also collected data about János Vörös, the Defence Minister.

-At the end of, and for a few years after the war, they were more professional then the Political Security Department of the Police, the later State Protection Authority and therefore they were the main security force behind the Communist takeover of Hungary.
+At the end of, and for a few years after the war, they were more professional than the Political Security Department of the Police, the later State Protection Authority and therefore they were the main security force behind the Communist takeover of Hungary.
 Their cruel and inhuman handle of their prisoners and the use of torture in investigation showed an example for the secret police.

 The Katpol had a main role in the destruction of the FKGP, which party won a 59.9% majority on the elections of 1945.
 They forced the leaders and noted members of the party to emigrate.
 In August 1948, agents of the Katpol tried to assassinate the Defence Minister Péter Veres, who was the President of the Peasant Party and was one of the most popular politicians of the time in Hungary.
 After a second assassination attempt, Veres resigned his post with the support of his party.

 Reorganization

-In January 1947 the department was reorganized into a separate military command, first with four, after March 1948 with seven (staff, counterintelligence, military, wireless reconnaissance, intelligence, archives and personnel affairs) departments, with 609 personnel.
+In January 1947 the department was reorganized into a separate military command, first with four, after March 1948 with seven (staff, counter-intelligence, military, wireless reconnaissance, intelligence, archives and personnel affairs) departments, with 609 personnel.

-In 1948, with the reorganization of the secret police, most of the powers of the Katpol (like the borderguards, the passport office, the supervisory authority of the foreign citizens) went to the newly founded State Protection Office of the Ministry of Interior.
+In 1948, with the reorganization of the secret police, most of the powers of the Katpol (like the border guards, the passport office, the supervisory authority of the foreign citizens) went to the newly founded State Protection Office of the Ministry of Interior.